A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• The image of the vineyard is often used in the Old Testament as an image of God’s people.
-They must be tended to and cultivated well so that the harvest is a
+• The vineyard is often used in the Old Testament as an image of God’s people; they must be tended to and cultivated well so that a rich harvest is yielded.

-• The Church has always understood its main function to be one of announcing the Gospel to others.
-This is the mission of the Church, and the work is carried out by missionaries.
+• The Church has always understood its main function of announcing the Gospel to others.
+This is the Church's mission, and missionaries conduct the work.

 • All baptised people are called to be a part of this missionary activity of the Church.